 What is Divergence?

-Divergence is a week long Festival of Madness.
-It aims to provide a space for Mad people, to connect, celebrate, showcase and share the richness of their lives, to one another and also the wider community.
+Divergence is a week-long Festival of Madness.
+It aims to provide a space for Mad, Divergent and Neurodivergent people, to connect, celebrate, showcase, and share the richness of their lives, to one another and the wider community.
 We want sane folk to have an opportunity to witness our diversity and have an opportunity to see what we as divergent people bring to the world.

-First held in 2019, the festival combines art, performance, conversation, activity and education to bring a celebration of Mad lives to the community.
-The theme for 2019 was Mad Wisdom, and this year we are excited to announce the discussion will be on Unboxed Lives.
+First held in 2019, the festival combines art, performance, conversation, activity, and education to bring a celebration of Mad lives to the community.
+The theme for 2019 was Mad Wisdom, 2020 brought Unboxed Lives and this year we are excited to announce this year we are focused on Reclamation.